 Action Fraud offer the following advice for businesses to protect themselves from these types of fraud:

-Any attempts at invoice scams or mandate fraud can be reported to Action Fraud on 0300 123 2040.
+Report invoice scams and mandate fraud attempts to Action Fraud on 0300 123 2040.

 We are warning businesses to be aware of cold callers visiting premises offering to sharpen and coat tools and blades.

 This follows reports from our colleagues at Suffolk Trading Standards after a Suffolk business was approached and agreed to the service.
 After the tools were taken, a demand of £3,000 was made for the return of the items.

 We always advise to be very wary of claims made by cold callers to your premises and never agree to services, buy items or for return visits if approached in this manner.

 If you are looking to contract work out, only deal with reputable companies you have researched and chosen yourself and always obtain a written quotation from them in advance of the work.